lucfe2010/lucfe-hexo/source/_posts/category level1/category level2/git wiki.md

 ![Alt text](</assets/images/git wiki/image-14.png>)

+"git merge" used to allow merging two branches that have no common base by default, which led to a brand new history of an existing project created and then get pulled by an unsuspecting maintainer, which allowed an unnecessary parallel history merged into the existing project.
+The command has been taught not to allow this by default, with an escape hatch --allow-unrelated-histories option to be used in a rare event that merges histories of two projects that started their lives independently.

 ### git rebase

 git rebase will take the commits on this branch and "move" them so that their new "base" is at the point you specify.